mendel5/glasfaser/README.md

 # glasfaser
 Information about Glasfaser / Fibre internet
+- How to physically install fibre internet
+- How to switch from DSL to fibre for a Fritzbox

+## Anleitung
 - Fritzbox-Oberfläche --> Assistenten --> Internetzugang einrichten --> Telekom Glasfaser-Anschluss --> Empfohlen mit EasySupport

 ## Links